mpolacek/goo/gcc.md

 - can't call `maybe_constant_value` on an unresolved overloaded function (like in [PR46903](https://gcc.gnu.org/PR46903))
 - N4268: Allow constant evaluation for all non-type template arguments
 - in a constexpr function, a parameter is potentially constant when evaluating a call to that function, but it is not constant during parsing of the function; see this [patch](https://gcc.gnu.org/pipermail/gcc-patches/2020-May/546260.html)
+- `is_instantiation_of_constexpr` -- if a function is an instantiation of a constexpr function

 ### Parser
 Life begins in `c_parse_file`: